Epistemic Status: Fiction

 “It’s more than mere luck!
 None of this came out of nowhere!
 When I’m saved from the brink, it’s not by random strangers or one-off coincidences.
 When I find a puzzle, the pieces are all there.
 When I reach a locked door, the key was picked up by a friend just a few hours past.

 “It’s not luck.
 It’s like. . . it’s providence.”

 He seemed to take that in.
 Maybe I convinced him?
 Maybe he was finally seeing thi-

 “No!
 Don’t,” I was shouting at this point, “I don’t know how, but I promise you, if you pull that trigger you will fail.
 I will win.
 I’ve seen it before.
 Innocent men, good men.
 All dead before they crossed me or were on the wrong side of my conflicts.
 When I say providence, I don’t mean a gift from the gods.
 Whatever hand guides my fate is not benevolent, it doesn’t have our interests at heart.
 It’s very human and very vicious.
 It does this for enjoyment, for entertainment.

 “I don’t know why this thing latches onto the Heros, but when it does no force on heaven or more can stand against them.
 Please, before you pull the trigger, just consider what I’m saying.
 Reform, don’t stay a Villain because this force will target you if you continue.

 “A Hero,” he said, some weird emotion in his voice.

 More laughter.
 What.
-This is fucking serious!
+This is hecking serious!
 Why isn’t he taking this seriously?

 “You are innocent!
+Everyone is!
 Please, you have to believe it.
 You aren’t evil, you were just forced into a mold.
 You didn’t choose this!